newt196/Python-rep/python/Cewl Duplicate/README.md

 Ability to add variability with the wordlist created.

-Ability to add symbols and numbers to the wordlist, in
+Ability to add symbols and numbers to the wordlist, in addition to adding capitols to the generated words.